 British Airways has a ‘Feed Kids First’ policy where the little ones receive meals complete with fruits and vegetables before the adults.
 Besides allowing kids under 2 years to fly for free, they also give them a free seat, as long as you bring a Britax car seat and call in advance to make this arrangement.
 Britax is a market leader in car seat safety technology and has been in this business for more than 7 decades.

-Emirates have a great kid programme as well.
+Emirates has a great kid programme as well.
 During check-in, parents are provided with Emirates strollers to wheel their toddlers through the airport.
 For those flying business or first class, special play areas in the airport lounges are provided.

-Once you are on board, ICE, Emirates in-flight entertainment system, offers hundreds of channels including Disney classics, audio stories and interactive games where kids can be able to play against other kids in the flight.
+Once you are on board, ICE, Emirates in-flight entertainment system, offers hundreds of channels including Disney classics, audio stories and interactive games where kids can be able to play against other kids on the flight.
 They even have a frequent flyer programme for kids aged 2-16 years.
 Imagine starting to accumulate miles that young!

 Gulf Air has taken the game to another level by providing an onboard nanny through its Sky Nanny program.
 The nanny is available to assist mothers flying with their kids with things such as setting up a bassinet and playing games with the children.